 Be safe by following these tips for ocean swimming.

-There are three locations across Cape Hatteras National Seashore that will be staffed with lifeguards from Saturday, May 23th, 2015 through Labor Day 2015.
-Lifeguards will be on-duty from 9 am to 5 pm, seven days a week.
-The locations are
+There are three beach locations along Cape Hatteras National Seashore that are staffed with lifeguards during summer months from Memorial Day weekend through Labor Day, 9 am to 5 pm, seven days a week.
+The locations are:

 Lifeguards can answer questions on swimming safety and weather conditions.